Early Stopping Chain-of-thoughts in Large Language Models: Additional Results

-In addition to the GPQA results reported in the main text (Figure~\ref{fig:p-value}), we conduct the same robustness analysis on other datasets and report the results in Figure~\ref{fig:additional_results}.
+We conduct the robustness analysis of the p-value threshold on all datasets and report the results in Figure~\ref{fig:pvalue1} and \ref{fig:pvalue2}.
 Overall, the results are consistency with previous findings in main text.
-The ES-CoT is robust to different p-values.
+ES-CoT is robust to different p-values.